iRNA-COSI/APAeval/summary_workflows/differential_usage/specification/D_benchmark_specification.md

-# D2 benchmark specification
+# Differential usage benchmark specification

 ## Synopsis

-Benchmark to test sensitivity and False Discovery Rate (FDR) of RNAseq-based identification of genes with differentially used poly(A) sites compared with ground truth (genes identified from orthogonal 3'end seq data).
+Benchmark to test True Positive Rate (TPR) and False Positive Rate (FPR) of RNAseq-based identification of genes with differentially used poly(A) sites compared with ground truth (genes identified from orthogonal 3'end seq data).

 The metrics are computed for two types of datasets: